kristapsk/zbx-nordpool-didnt-work/README.md

 - JavaScript preprocessing
 - scheduled checks aligned to 15-minute market intervals

-No external scripts, cron jobs, `zabbix_sender`, Home Assistant or other middleware are required.
+No external scripts, cron jobs, `zabbix_sender` or other middleware are required.

 ## Requirements